scikit-plots/scikit-plots/docs/source/user_guide/externals/_seaborn/index.rst

    import seaborn as sns

    # (optionally) scikit-plots also include seaborn
-   import scikitplot._seaborn as sns from scikitplot import _seaborn as sns
+   import scikitplot.externals._seaborn as sns from scikitplot.externals import _seaborn as sns